csorianot/godmc_wiki/Imputed-genetic-data.md

 plink1.90 --bfile data_chr1_filtered --merge-list mergefile.txt --make-bed --out data_filtered

 ```

+If the last step crashes, resulting in a file called `data_filtered.missnp`, then this suggests there is an issue with your data.
+Please check that you have the same individuals present in each chromosome, and run the analysis again.

 The result should be three files: `data_filtered.bed`, `data_filtered.bim`, `data_filtered.fam`.
 Copy them to `godmc/input_data` and set the following variable in your `config` file: